Blog/Three abstractions

 SQL Template

 Direct access to SQL with type-safe binding and result mapping, for when the DSL is not the right tool: joins, reports, database-specific features, or queries where SQL should stay SQL.
-It is a first-class citizen that sits beside the DSL, not a trapdoor you fall through when the abstraction runs out.
+It sits beside the DSL rather than under it; reaching for it is a choice, not a failure.
 Type references and metamodel columns keep it checked; parameters are bound automatically.
 It follows the case for keeping SQL in view rather than hiding it.

 Why a small model is the point